elysiumphase/node-uri/README.md

 6. if authority is present:
   1. host must be a valid IP or domain name;
   2. __<a href="https://tools.ietf.org/html/rfc3986#section-3.2.1" target="_blank">userinfo, if any, can only have specific characters</a>__;
-  3. port, if any, must be an integer.
+  3. port, if any, must be an integer between 0 - 65535.
 7. __<a href="https://tools.ietf.org/html/rfc3986#section-3.3" target="_blank">path, query and fragment can only have specific characters</a>__.

 <br/>